TrueBlocks/trueblocks-docs/README.md

-If you want to generate state pages, just run `hugo` from the root directory.
+If you want to generate static pages, just run `hugo` from the root directory.
 This will gen a file called `public`

 To create a new post, run `hugo new <content-directory>/<subdirectory>/<name>.md`